The History Behind Hungenberg Produce

 Hungenberg Produce was incorporated in 1986.
 Shortly after, Hungenberg Produce jumped onto the new trend that has changed the carrot industry forever – baby carrots.

-Hungenberg Produce now farms around 4000 acres comprised of Carrots, Cabbage, Onion sets, and rotation crops of pinto beans and shell corn.
+Hungenberg Produce now farms around 4000 acres comprised of Carrots, Onion sets, and rotation crops of pinto beans and shell corn.

 Learning how to grow, and process baby carrots is an art.
 You have to have the right soil type, proper seed, a great deal of water, and most importantly the proper technique.